-This optional setting may be used to set a custom, public URL for the Fusion server.
-Starting with version 2.6.2, this public URL will be displayed in Notification emails.
-In prior versions, the Notification emails displayed an IP address (which was not always helpful in identifying the source of the problem).
+This setting may be used to set a custom, public URL for the Fusion server.

+- This setting is optional for systems not configured for SAML.
+This public URL will be displayed in Notification emails.
+In prior versions, the Notification emails displayed an IP address (which was not always helpful in identifying the source of the problem). - This setting is required if you are configuring your system for Single Sign-On with SAML.